The Legend Of Zelda Movie Is Finally Happening, And I Can't Wait To Travel To Hyrule. Here's What We Know

 Honestly, I have a lot of faith in him, considering he has been pretty consistent with his films, so let’s hope he keeps that trend going with this one.

-Another thing Deadline reported was that T.S.
-Nowlin is writing the script for the film.
-Nowlin previously worked with Ball on the Maze Runner films and wrote the scripts for Pacific Rim Uprising as well as The Adam Project on Netflix.
+T.S.
+Nowlin is writing the film's script.
+Nowlin previously worked with Ball on the Maze Runner films and wrote the scripts for Pacific Rim Uprising, as well as The Adam Project on Netflix.

 Shigeru Miyamoto Is Producing